nextflow-io/training/docs/basic_training/config.pt.md

 ### Configurar execução do Docker

-A imagem do container a ser utilizada para a execução do processo pode ser especificada no arquivo `nextflow.config`:
+A imagem do contêiner a ser utilizada para a execução do processo pode ser especificada no arquivo `nextflow.config`:

 ```groovy linenums="1"
 process.container = 'nextflow/rnaseq-nf'